MrROBUST/qt-cmake-vscode/README.md

 Set CMake options to use the required kit, configuration, and build target.

-Run configure CMake cache and build the target executable.
+Configure CMake cache and build the target executable.

 Run the debug with `cppvsdbg`, `.natvis` should work.